fzdwx/popup-translation/README.md

 # Popup translation

-A simple translation tool is realized by providing the ability of webview through wry.
+A translation tool is realized by providing the ability of webview through wry.

 ![img.png](.github/img.png)